Northgate

 UPDATE, APRIL 30, 2010:

-I am very pleased to announce that historic photographs of the Cornish mansion
+I am very pleased to announce that historic photographs of the Northgate mansion

 and estate have surfaced, ending years of mystery in the Hudson Valley for those